gjbex/training-material/CPlusPlus/Algorithms/README.md

     vector using `std::next_permutation`.
 1. `particle_sort.cpp`: illustrations of sorting structures based on various fields.
+1. `count_clamp.cpp`: illustration of count and replace algorithms with predicates.
 1. `Makefile`: make file to build the code.